Mobile Bay Area

 Fort Louis de la Louisiane

 The first French capital of Louisiana after moving the temporary settlement from Fort Maurepas, MS. Located on the Mobile River at Twenty-Seven Mile Bluff near Axis.
-The site regularly flooded, so the settlement was moved downriver to Mobile. (see Fort Condé listing above)
+The site regularly flooded, so the settlement was moved downriver to Mobile.
+A stone monument was erected in 1909 (on private property).
+Excavations were conducted in 1989-1993.
+The exact location of the fort proper has not been determined within the settlement site, likely lost to river erosion. (see also Fort Condé listing above)

 Southern Alabama - page 1 | Northern Alabama - page 3